-Hi!
-My name is Rochelle Krueger, Government Documents Librarian.
+Hi!!
+My name is Rochelle Krueger.
 This guide will assist you in locating government documents tools to assist in your research needs.
 Please don't hesitate to contact me with any questions you might have.
-My office is located on the north side of the 2nd floor of the Library, in the Government Documents Department.
+My office is located on the lower level of the Library.

 There are nearly 1,250 depository libraries throughout the United States and its territories.

 What are you interested in?

 Your local Federal depository library is ready to help!
 Explore publications, journals, electronic resources, microfiche, microfilm and more on hundreds of thousands of topics for FREE at Federal depository libraries.
 Explore all of this with the expert assistance of trained librarians.